Admission to Occupational Therapy Program

 • An official transcript must be received from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).

 Enrollment is limited, and meeting minimum requirements does not guarantee admission to the professional program.
 Admission is based on academic and personal qualifications considered necessary for successful, competent practice as an occupational therapist.
 The OTD program does not require a minimum grade-point average for admission, although grade-point average is considered in the overall evaluation of the applicant’s suitability for the program.
-Candidates are evaluated on the basis of the fit between their personal goals and the mission and objectives of the OTD program.
-In addition, prior education, work experiences, honors, awards, service to others, leadership activities and understanding of Ignatian values serve to provide insight into a candidate’s commitment to lifelong learning and doctoral-level education.
+Applicants are evaluated on the basis of the fit between their personal goals and the mission and objectives of the Creighton OTD program.
+In addition, prior education, work experiences, honors, awards, service to others, leadership activities and understanding of Ignatian values serve to provide insight into a candidate's commitment to lifelong learning and doctoral-level education.
 It is recommended that prospective students spend time observing occupational therapists at work in their communities.
 This serves to familiarize the applicant with the general responsibilities of an occupational therapy practitioner.

 Applicants can find application information at https://www.creighton.edu/pharmacy-ot-pt/occupational-therapy/doctor-occupational-therapy/admissions-information.